 If you meet all the requirements and choose to participate in the study, you will come to the clinic within [XX] days after the screening visit for the 1st of two entry evaluations.
-This visit will last about half a day and must occur within 7 days before the 2nd entry visit (the visit where you will be assigned to the telmisartan group or the control (no study medication) group).
+The 1st entry visit will last about half a day and must occur within X days before the 2nd entry visit (the visit where you will be assigned to the study medication group or the control (no study medication) group).